 Dr Yang studied for his BSc in Computer Science with Mathematics at the Korea Advanced Institute of Science and Technology, Korea before being awarded his PhD in Computer Science from University of Illinois at Urbana-Champaign, USA.

+Oxford boasts over 700 alumni in Korea, and one alumni group, the Oxford University Society Korea in Seoul.
 Distinguished Korean alumni involved in politics and government include:

 - Dr Hak-Gyu Son, former governor of Gyeonggi-do, former member of the National Assemblyof the Republic of Korea, and Presidential candidate in 2012.